mrwu-mac/DIFNet/README.md

 # DIFNet: A PyTorch Implementation
-This repository contains the reference code for the paper DIFNet.
+This repository contains the reference code for the paper DIFNet (CVPR 2022).

 ## Installation
 Clone the repository and create the `difnet` conda environment using the `environment.yml` file: